When Your Child Has Vertigo

 How is vertigo diagnosed?

-The healthcare provider will ask about your child’s overall health and symptoms.
 This is the main way that vertigo is diagnosed.
 Your child will also be examined, especially their head and ears.
+A quick test of your child's vision may also be done.
 There isn’t a specific test to diagnose vertigo.
-In some cases, tests like an MRI or CT scan of the brain may be done to rule out other health problems.
+In some cases, tests like an MRI or a CT scan of the brain may be done to rule out other health problems.

 How is vertigo treated?

 Often, vertigo will go away on its own without treatment.
-If vertigo is caused by an inner ear problem, the healthcare provider may prescribe medicine.
+Treatment is focused on stopping the things that trigger vertigo.
+If vertigo is caused by an inner ear problem, the health care provider may prescribe medicines as needed.
 They can help your child’s balance system get back to normal.
 The most common medicines are:

 -